Cardiff’s more than just a match - be a Champion with Montserrat’s insider tips

 I love strolling the streets and looking at the fabric of the city.
 You find very singular and foreign stones that stand out in any boundary wall, a sign of its commercial past: it’s the ballast that once filled the empty ships coming to the port from all over the world to be filled with coal and out again.
 The social fabric is equally multicultural, another inheritance of Cardiff, the once the biggest coal port in the world.

-Cardiff’s so much more than a 90 minute city.
-Even if Barcelona FC doesn’t make the final, make it your next city break.
+Make it your next city break.
 There’ll be a welcome waiting in La Cuina.